Federal Employees Can Elect to Waive 'Premium Conversion'Participation During Open Season

 Employees who enroll in the FEHB program and in the dental and/or vision insurance offered through the Federal Employees Dental and Vision Insurance Program (FEDVIP) are automatically enrolled in “premium conversion”.
 Under IRS rules, annuitants are not allowed to participate in “premium conversion”.
 Annuitants who are enrolled in the FEHB program and the FEDVIP by law must have their premiums deducted from their after-taxed annuities.
 Their CSRS and FERS annuities are not subject to FICA and Medicare Part A payroll taxes and, in several states, not subject to state and local income taxes.

 Employees have the option of waiving “premium conversion” with respect to their FEHB program premiums.
 They do not have the option of waiving “premium conversion” with respect to their dental and vision insurance premiums under the FEDVIP.
-The question then becomes: Why would an employee want to waive “premium conversion” and forgo the associated tax savings?
-Possible reasons include: (1) Flexibility; and (2) Effect on future Social Security retirement benefits.
-Both reasons are now discussed.
+The question then becomes: Why would an employee want to waive “premium conversion” for their FEHB program premiums and forgo the associated tax savings?
+Possible reasons include: (1) flexibility; (2) include the FEHB program premiums as a medical expense itemized deduction; and (3) effect on future Social Security retirement benefits.
+These reasons are now discussed.

 How “Premium Conversion” is Waived?

-This year’s “open season” dates are from Nov.
-12, 2018 through Dec.
-10, 2018.
-The start of the first payroll bi-weekly pay period at most agencies on or after Jan.
-1, 2019 will be Jan.
-6, 2019.
+This year’s “open season” dates are Nov.
+11, 2019 through Dec.
+9, 2019.
+The start of the first payroll bi-weekly pay period at most agencies after Jan.
+1, 2020 will be Jan.
+5, 2020.
 This means that employees who wish to enroll or waive participation in premium conversion must do so no later than close of business on Dec.
-10, 2018, with an effective date of Jan.
-6, 2019.
+9, 2019, with an effective date of Jan.
+5, 2020.

-Employees should contact someone in their Personnel or Human Resources Office for the necessary paperwork and forms required to elect or to waive “premium conversion” during the “open season.”
+Employees should contact someone in their Personnel or Human Resources Office for the necessary paperwork and forms required to elect or to waive “premium conversion.”